kr45732/rust-query-api/README.md

 # Rust query API
 A versatile API facade for the Hypixel Auction API.
-The entire auction house is fetched and inserted into a PostgreSQL database with NBT parsing in under 12 seconds every minute!
+The entire auction house is fetched and inserted into a PostgreSQL database with NBT parsing in under 9 seconds every minute!
 You can query and sort by auction uuid, auctioneer, end time, item name, item tier, item id, price, and enchants.
+It also can track the last known price of each unique pet-level-rarity combintation.
+Lastly, it can track the lowest prices of all bins.

 ## Set up
 ### Prerequisites